 George M. Moffett Prof. of Biology at Princeton & the Director of the Center for BioComplexity.
 Past Chair of the Board of the Beijer Inst. of Ecological Economics, past President of the Ecological Society of America, past President of the Society for Mathematical Biology, past Chair of the Council of IIASA, and past Co-Chair of the Science Board of the Santa Fe Institute.
 Awards include the A.H.
 Heineken Prize for Environmental Sciences, the Kyoto Prize in Basic Sciences, and the Margalef Prize

 Professor and Chairman of Biochemistry, Facultad de Medicina, Universidad de la República, Uruguay.
 Discovery Award of the Society for Free Radical Biology and Medicine (SFRBM, 2011), Alexander Von Humboldt Senior Award (2010), National Prize in Science and Technology (2007).
 Howard Hughes International Research Scholar (2000-2011).
-President-Elect of the Society for Free Radical Research International, Past-President of SFRBM.
-Founding Member and Secretary of Academia de Ciencias del Uruguay.
+Past-President of SFRBM and of the Society for Free Radical Research International.
+Foreign Associate of the US National Academy of Sciences (2015).
+Founding Member and current President of the Academia Nacional de Ciencias del Uruguay.